electrode-io/electrode/docs/chapter1/intermediate/build-a-progressive-web-app.md

 ## Benefits of using Electrode PWA

-### Low friction of distribution
+### Low distribution friction

-If your progressive web app is online, it's already accessible for Chrome on Android (and other mobile).
-Your customers won't have to download an "app" from the App Store.
+If your PWA is online, it's already accessible for Chrome on Android (and other mobile devices).
+Your customers don't have to download an app from the App Store.
 65.5% of US smartphone users don't download any new apps each month.
 PWAs eliminate the need to go to the app store, search for the app, click Install, wait for the download, then open the app.
 Each of these steps loses 20% of potential users.

 From a developer's point of view, you don't need to rely on the Play Store to publish your app!
-Push new changes to your web app, and the service worker will take care of updating the app shell.
+Push new changes to your web app, and the service worker takes care of updating the app shell.

 ### Frictionless shopping experience

-For example: for an e-commerce business, PWA offers our customers a more frictionless shopping experience that allows shoppers to search, buy, and checkout quickly without downloading the native app.
+For an e-commerce business, PWA offers customers a frictionless shopping experience that allows shoppers to search, buy, and checkout quickly without downloading the native app.
 Furthermore, it allows you to bring app-like experiences to mobile websites, including personalization and targeted offers.

 ### Faster mobile experience

 Web Apps built with Electrode + PWA will be significantly faster.
-Also, these websites enable an offline mode, allowing customers to continue browsing in areas with poor wireless reception (for example, on public transit).
+Also, these websites enable an offline mode, allowing customers to continue browsing in areas with poor wireless reception—for example, on public transit.
 Given the fact that faster websites have higher conversion rates, websites built with PWA could result in increased revenue.

 ### Personalized push notifications

-Electrode Push notifications can be used to interact effectively with mobile customers, as these notifications are native to the mobile device and can be personal and timely.
+Electrode push notifications can be used to interact effectively with mobile customers, as these notifications are native to the mobile device and can be personal and timely.
 Similar notifications can be sent to desktop websites too.

 ## Getting Started